apsc160/cms_contest/daq_writenumber/statement/statement.md

 In the command-line simulator,
 - the first line indicates the setup number used to initialize the DAQ
-- each subsequent group of 4 lines in the output depicts the values of the seven-segment displays at the end of the corresponding super loop iteration
+- each subsequent group of 4 lines depicts the values of the seven-segment displays at the end of the corresponding super loop iteration

 ---